LouisvilleWebs/SlimTemplateWithAngular/README.md

 * PHP 7.0+
 * MySQL
 * Angular CLI
-* Composer

 We recommend that you use our docker image instead of trying to manage everything on your own.
 With our docker image, you can get up and running in minutes.

 ## Docker Setup Instructions
 Use the following instructions if you have Docker installed on your machine.